-Mike Austin is the man who Guinness Records has previously credited with the longest drive ever in competitive golf.
-At age 64, in September 25, 1974 at the U.S. National Seniors Open Championship at Winterwood Golf Course (now called Desert Rose) in Las Vegas, Mike hit a 515-yard drive on the par-4 465 yard 5th hole (now the 14th hole).
+Mike Austin is the man who Guinness Records credited with the longest drive ever in competitive golf.
+At age 64, on September 25, 1974 at the U.S. National Seniors Open Championship at Winterwood Golf Course in Las Vegas, Mike hit a 515-yard drive on the par-4 465 yard 5th hole.
 Even more remarkable was that he did this with a 43.5" steel-shafted persimmon wood driver with one of the old balata balls.
-And the scary thing is...Mike, with a graduate degree in mechanical engineering and a doctorate in kinesiology, said that he knew what he was doing!

 On video, it just looks like a nice fluid swing.
 What's so different?